What Attracts Bats to Your Property?

 2. They often roost in groups and make use of each other’s body heat to keep one another hot.

 3. Breeding: Bats will choose protected environments for the creation of toddlers species.
-Nursery colonies are where female athletes nurse their babies to self-sufficiency.
-It is common for several hundred mommy bats to talk about the same roost with each other producing a ‘colony’ of babies and moms.
+Nursery colonies are where females nurse their babies to self-sufficiency.
+It is common for several hundred mommy bats to share the same roost with each other producing a ‘colony’ of babies and moms.

 * Storage sheds